Ulm-IQO/qudi/docs/data_storage.md

 data = np.asarray([x, y]).transpose()  # Format data into a single 2D array with x being the first
                                        # column and y being the second column

-# Prepare a dict containing metadata to be saved in the file header (comments)
+# Prepare a dict containing metadata to be saved in the file header
-metadata = {'sample number': 42,
+metadata = {'sample_number': 42,
-            'batch'        : 'xyz-123',
+            'batch'        : 'xyz-123'}
-            'notes'        : 'This measurement was performed under the influence of 10 mugs of coffee.'}

 # Create an explicit timestamp.
 timestamp = datetime(2021, 5, 6, 11, 11, 11)  # 06.05.2021 at 11h:11m:11s
 # timestamp = datetime.now()  # Usually you would use this

-# Create a nametag to include in the file name
+# Create a nametag to include in the file name (optional)
 nametag = 'amplitude_measurement'

-# Create an iterable of data column header strings
+# Create an iterable of data column header strings (optional)
 column_headers = ('time (s)', 'amplitude (V)')

+# Create an arbitrary string of informal "lab notes" that is included in the file header
+notes = 'This measurement was performed under the influence of 10 mugs of coffee and no sleep.'

 # Save data to file
 file_path, timestamp, (rows, columns) = data_storage.save_data(data,
                                                                metadata=metadata,
+                                                               notes=notes,
                                                                nametag=nametag,
                                                                timestamp=timestamp,
                                                                column_headers=column_headers)